StarRocks/starrocks/docs/loading/Loading_intro.md

   This parameter specifies the maximum number of ongoing load jobs that are allowed in each database of your StarRocks cluster.
 The default value is **100**.
 When the number of load jobs running in a database reaches the maximum number that you specify, the subsequent load jobs that you submit are not scheduled.
 In this situation, if you submit a synchronous load job, the job is rejected.
 If you submit an asynchronous load job, the job is held waiting in queue.

+  > **NOTE**
+  >
-  > Note: StarRocks counts all load jobs together and does not distinguish between synchronous load jobs and asynchronous load jobs.
+  > StarRocks counts all load jobs together and does not distinguish between synchronous load jobs and asynchronous load jobs.

 - `label_keep_max_second`